Samsung/kflat/tests/README.md

 ## Test format

 Test files looks as below.
-Code in `__KERNEL__` macro block will be compiled for kernelspace module and the second block (`__USER__`) will be build for userspace test app.
+Code in `__TESTER__` macro block will be compiled for kernelspace module and the second block (`__USER__`) will be build for userspace test app.
 First one is allocating structure, defining recipe and performing flattening, while userspace loads dump into memory and validates it contents with custom `ASSERT` macros.

 ```c
 // Generic include for both kernel and user targets